patrykpwrona/nixos-on-flake/README.md

   * `apt upgrade` = `sudo nixos-rebuild switch --flake ./#dell`
   * `apt install x` = add x to definition in nix file and `sudo nixos-rebuild switch --flake ./#dell`
 * If I want to use the same configuration on multiple computers I will have exactly the same packages version on each of them (defined in `flake.lock` file)
+* I have channel declared in files - no need to use `nix-channel` command.

 ## Why home-manager?
 * Actually, there is no point of it in my use case.